-This usually causes pain in the lower pelvis on the side with the cyst.
-The pain can radiate to the hip and groin.
-Other symptoms include feeling full and bloated.
-The pain may be worse during menstruation.
+Pain from an ovarian cyst usually occurs in the lower abdomen on the side where the cyst is located.
+This pain can radiate to the hip and groin.
+You may also feel full or bloated.
+Symptoms may be worse during menstruation.

 Ovarian cyst treatment

-- over-the-counter NSAIDs, such as naproxen or ibuprofen, to decrease pain and inflammation
+- NSAIDs.
+Try over-the-counter NSAIDs, such as naproxen or ibuprofen.
+These may reduce inflammation and pain.

-- applying ice packs or heat to the injured area for short periods of time can reduce the swelling, inflammation, and pain
+- Ice.
+Applying ice packs or heat to the injured area for short periods may reduce pain and encourage healing.

-- stretching exercises may help improve the symptoms
+- Stretching.
+Mild stretching or physical therapy exercises may help decrease pain.